Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 Sak Yant Chiang Mai is Thailand’s leading Sak Yant provider – Over 10 Independent Sak Yant Masters working in Hygienic and comfortable Samnaks

-At the end of the day, people wanting a real Sak Yant Tattoo are greatly out numbered by tourists who decide that they want a cool looking tattoo to take home with them.
+At the end of the day, people wanting a real Sak Yant Tattoo are greatly out numbered by tourists who decide that they want a cool looking tourist tattoo to take home with them.
 Thailand tattoos are generally cheaper than home countries, and the quality of tattoo work is outstanding.
 If you just want a great looking Tattoo, there is (from a western point of view) nothing wrong with getting a Bamboo Tattoo or even a Fake Sak Yant from a tattoo shop or parlor.

 Some Tattoo studios are at least up front and honest about providing copies and not the real thing.
 Often they will refer to it as a ‘Traditional Thai Tattoo’ in their ‘Style’ (Which essentially means their artistic interpretation of the real Sak Yant).
 One new Bangkok Tattoo Studio go a step further dedicating a whole page to Sak Yants claiming you might as well get one from them because